Casio VZ-10M: A Practical Manual for Sound Designers

 2. Press either module selector for the line you want ([M1] or [M2] for Line A; [M3] or [M4] for Line B, etc.)

-3. Use [YES] / [NO] to scroll to the Line Function (labeled LINE or LINE MODE on the display — this is the function that shows MIX / RING / PHASE options)
+3. Use [YES] / [NO] to scroll to the Function 1-0 (labeled 00 LINE or 00 LINE MODE on the display)

-4. Press [MENU 1] again to enter the line parameters
+4. Press [MENU 1] to enter

-6. Use [YES] / [NO] to cycle between MIX, RING, and PHASE
+5. Use [YES] / [NO] to cycle between MIX, RING, and PHASE

 MIX Mode